mirror/boost/libs/ptr_container/doc/tutorial.rst

         }
     };

-Notice how just pass the class name to the container; there is no ``*`` to indicate it is a pointer.
+Notice how we just pass the class name to the container; there is no ``*`` to indicate it is a pointer.
 With this declaration we can now say::